Toyota, How to Start the Creative Engine

 Sketching and Storytelling

 Working in small groups, participants mapped a detailed business model for each of these four directions.
 They plunged in, debating each component and sketching out their ideas.
 Then, rather than pass the results around the room, each group dramatized its findings, “narrating” its business model for the other participants by playing the roles of consumers, dealers, and employees in that new business.
 This activity transformed what could have been abstract ideas into concrete options supported by human stories of pain and gain.
-After each story, Patrick asked participants two questions: What did you love about it?
+After each story, Patrick asked the participants two questions: What did you love about it?
 And why might it never work?
 The groups then recombined to explore each option in more detail.
 They also plotted them against TFS’s existing business model and identified the assumptions and constraints underlying each possibility.
 What would have to be true for each strategic direction to be successful?
 What would TFS have to stop doing?

 Making Ideas Concrete